The role of bass traps:

 - Custom made sizes

-- Designing hidden absorbers
+- Designing hidden absorber

 Importance of material use:

-We don’t eliminate bass!
+We can’t completely eliminate bass!